OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ![Function graph from 0x100006fb4](Images/Chapters/0x06c/manual_reversing_ghidra_function_graph.png)

 Manually analysing all the native functions completely will be time consuming and might not be the wisest approach.
-In such a scenario using dynamic analysis approach is recommended.
-By using the techniques like hooking or simply debugging the application, we can easily determine the returned values.
-In case dynamic analysis approach fails, then we can fallback and start manually analysing the functions.
-Dynamic analysis techniques are discussed in [Dynamic Analysis](#dynamic-analysis "Dynamic Analysis") section.
+In such a scenario using a dynamic analysis approach is highly recommended.
+For instance, by using the techniques like hooking or simply debugging the application, we can easily determine the returned values.
+Normally it's a good idea to use a dynamic analysis approach and then fallback to manually analysing the functions in a feedback loop.
+This way you can benefit from both approaches at the same time while saving time and reducing effort.
+Dynamic analysis techniques are discussed in "[Dynamic Analysis](#dynamic-analysis "Dynamic Analysis")" section.

 #### Automated Static Analysis